The Kajabbi Raindrop

 and the morning sky of blue is gone,

-glass bottom clouds turned darkest gray
+glass bottom clouds turned the darkest grey

 top-most silver peaks have fade away